Sleep and Crying

 Watch for early signs of hunger:

 - Sucking and licking his mouth

 - Making small sounds

-Babies go through growth spurts around three weeks, six weeks, three months of age and other times as they get older.
-Babies often feed more at these times.
+Babies go through several growth spurts during the first year.
+They are common around 3 weeks, 6 weeks, 3 months and 6 months of age.
+Babies feed more often at these times.

 Remember…Babies Need to Suck

 The need to suck is strong in babies.
 Sucking is comforting to babies and helps them to relax.
 Let your baby suck on their own fingers, your clean finger or a pacifier.
 For safety, check the pacifier every day and throw out if damaged.
 Never tie around baby’s neck.

 |Need food or need to be comforted